HusarMario/Graph-Algorithms/README.md

 # Graph Algorithms
- project for creating graph algorithms such as finding shortest path using various ways like Djikstra
+ project for creating graph algorithms such as finding shortest path using various ways like Dijkstra